jeffreyhacks/jeffreyhacks/README.md

 - 👋 Hi, I’m @jeffreyhacks
 - 👀 I’m interested in ... quantum physics and quantum computing
-- 🌱 I’m currently learning ...what the has to teach
+- 🌱 I’m currently learning ...what the world 🌎 has to teach
 - 💞️ I’m looking to collaborate on ...
+Advancing on quantum computing and cyber security projects in regards to the threat posed by quantum computing.
 - 📫 How to reach me ...jeffreystine82@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...

 <!---